How to watch the fourth Republican presidential debate and what to look for

 What channel is the Republican debate on?

-NewsNation says the event will air on its website and streaming platforms.
-It will be broadcast live on The CW network in the eastern half of the country and tape-delayed out West.
+NewsNation says the event will air on its broadcast channel, website and streaming platforms.
+It will also be broadcast live on The CW network in the eastern half of the country and tape-delayed out West.
 NewsNation has been soliciting audience questions via an online submission form.

 The Republican National Committee has partnered with Rumble — a video-sharing platform popular with some conservatives — to livestream the debate.